PDF/A-1b for long-term storage / PDF Printer

-The PDF/A format was designed for long term storage of PDF documents.
+The PDF/A format (PDFA) was designed for long term storage of PDF documents.
 Government agencies and large organizations are already adopting this standard for storage of documents.

 PDF Printer has support for the commonly used PDF/A-1b variant of this standard.
 This type of documents contain extra descriptive properties and font information.
 Additional color information is also added to PDF/A documents.

 If you compare a PDF/A document to the equivalent non PDF/A document, you will usually see an increase in the size of the document.
 The increase in size is often related to the inclusion of the color profile.
 Profiles vary in size from a few kilobytes to megabytes.